hilaryYo/Infrastructure-documentation-best-practices/first file_the basics.md

     Network schematics
-    All administrative usernames and passwords for all devices, including:
+    All administrative usernames for all devices, including:
         Routers
         Printers
         Servers
         Switches
         Computers
+    Permissions for all users
     Vendor information
         contact info
         training